Create a dynamic ODE-based model object suitably for translation into fast C code

 - calcSens

 boolean indicating if rxode2 will calculate the sensitivities according to the specified ODEs.
+May also be a character vector of the states/parameters whose first-order sensitivities (

 boolean indicating if rxode2 will remove all LHS variables when calculating sensitivities.